John Austin Wharton (died 1838)

-John Austin Wharton (April 1806 – December 17, 1838) was distinguished as a statesman, a lawyer, and a soldier.
+John Austin Wharton (April 1806 – December 17, 1838) was a distinguished Texian statesman, lawyer and a soldier.
 He served as Adjutant General at the Battle of San Jacinto.
 In a eulogy at his grave, Republic of Texas President David G. Burnet said of him, "The keenest blade on the field of San Jacinto is broken."
-He died a bachelor on December 17, 1838, while serving as a member of the Texas Congress.
-His nephew, John A. Wharton, who would go on to be a Confederate Army general, was named for him.
+He died as a bachelor on December 17, 1838, while serving as a member of the Texas Congress.
+His nephew, John A. Wharton, who would go on to be a Confederate Army general, was named after him.

 Early life

 John Austin Wharton was born in Nashville, Tennessee, in April 1806.
-He became an orphan in 1816 and was raised, along with his four siblings by his uncle Jesse Wharton who ensured that he received a classical education.
-His older brother, William H. Wharton, preceded him in immigrating to colonial Texas in 1827.
+He became an orphan in 1816 and was raised along with his four siblings by his uncle Jesse Wharton who ensured that he received a classical education.
+His older brother, William H. Wharton preceded him in immigrating to colonial Texas in 1827.
 John Austin Wharton arrived in Texas between 1829 and 1833.